Green Your Cleaning: DIY

 Mix ingredients together in a spray bottle.
 Use on glass or mirrors with a dry cloth.

 If you’re trying to get rid of stubborn soap scum in the bathtub or shower, try this recipe from wellness mama – all you need is baking soda, salt, and borax.

 Sprinkle baking soda on the area, scrub, then rinse.
 Other alternatives: vinegar or salt.

 This is a huge problem in my house as our city has hard water.
 Try soaking a towel in vinegar and wrap it around the faucet.
 Let it sit for several hours.

 Mix water and/or vinegar with a few drops of essential oils in a spray bottle.
 Get my easy Mold & Mildew Buster recipe here.
 You can also use water and vodka.
 Great oils to use to combat mold and mildew include: Melaleuca (tea tree), Eucalyptus, Rosemary, Lavender, and Purification (blend).
 Mildew always builds up on my dish drying rack, so I have a spray bottle in my kitchen to tackle it whenever I see it!
 (Mother Nature Network has other tips on mold/mildew here, and so does Pure Home and Body.)

 Deep Cleaning Carpets

 This post has great advice for steam cleaning your carpets without chemicals.
 Instead, it uses vinegar, salt, baking soda, and borax.
-This post from The Humbled Homemaker has a tutorial on getting out a set-in stain in carpet.
-For a really comprehensive guide on cleaning carpets, check out The Definitive Guide to Carpet Cleaning.

 If you happen to get crayon on stuff (I mean, if your CHILD happens to get crayon on something), Lemon essential oil works to get it off, as described by The Prairie Homestead.